How do you control who can access your Power Pages?

 Microsoft Power Pages is the successor of Microsoft Power Apps Portals; renamed in January 2023.
 Power Pages offers several new features and capabilities that speed up and simplify the process of building engaging web experiences for your customers, partners and employees.
 Some of the key differences include:

-Microsoft Power Pages Licensing - Explained
+Microsoft Power Pages Licensing Explained

-You pay for Power Pages through two different types of website visitors: authenticated and unauthenticated users.
 Authenticated users are those who sign in to your website using an identity provider such as Azure Active Directory, Microsoft account, or social media account.
 Unauthenticated users are those who visit your website as a guest.

 Power Pages licensing comes in the form of two different plans: prepaid subscription Power Pages licensing and pay-as-you-go Power Pages licensing.
 A prepaid subscription allows you to pay a fixed fee for a certain number of authenticated and anonymous users per website.
 Pay-as-you-go lets you pay only for the actual number of authenticated and anonymous users who visit your website.

-Power Pages subscription licensing is based on monthly authenticated and anonymous users per website.
+Power Pages licensing is based on monthly authenticated and anonymous users per website.
 This means that you can have multiple websites under one subscription plan, as long as the total number of users across all websites does not exceed the limit of your plan.
 You can also scale your plan up or down at any time.

 Microsoft Outlines their pricing plan Here